aws-samples/sample-developer-tutorials/tuts/057-amazon-managed-streaming-for-apache-kafka-gs/amazon-managed-streaming-for-apache-kafka-gs.md

 echo "MSK cluster creation initiated.
 ARN: $CLUSTER_ARN"
 ```

-The response will include the ARN of your new cluster and its initial state, which will be "CREATING".
+The response will include the ARN of your new cluster and its initial state, which will be `CREATING`.

 **Get the cluster ARN**